O-24-69 is a Council-sponsored amendment to the IDO that occurred outside of the Biennial Update.

 Is staff available to answer questions about O-24-69?

-Please contact the project team at abctoz@cabq.gov with any questions or to request additional training.
+Please contact the project team at abctoz@cabq.gov with any questions or to request additional training on the IDO.